 If you study abroad for between one term and one year as part of your course, you can still apply for student loan finance during this time.
 It's also worth looking for financial support from university scholarships or student bursaries.

 For full-time students in England, Wales and Northern Ireland, the travel grant gives financial help for study abroad or UK-based clinical placements.
-Study abroad includes studying at an overseas university as part of your course, or an Erasmus placement.
+Study abroad includes studying at an overseas university as part of your course.
 The grant can cover eligible expenses including travel, visas, vaccinations and medical insurance.

 How do you get a travel grant?

 You must be a full-time undergraduate student receiving means-tested student finance.
 Overseas study must be for at least half of each academic term.
 Clinical placements must be a requirement of your course and you won't qualify if you’re eligible for other funding (such as an NHS bursary).
 If you've studied at this level before, you might not be eligible for funding.

 You pay the costs yourself upfront and have to keep receipts as evidence of what you spent.
 You can then claim the money back.
 The amount you get back depends on your household income, and you'll need to cover c.£303–£309 of the year's cost yourself.
 If you’re from Wales, you’re expected to pay the first £1,000 if your household income is over £59,200.
 You won't need to pay the grant back unless you’ve been overpaid or you leave your course early.

 You can also get financial help with travel expenses for travel abroad.
 This must be a compulsory part of your course, and not a paid placement.
 You can claim the cost of your journey and medical insurance.
 The financial support you get doesn't depend on your household income.